Salamek/blacklist/README.md

 default username and password are admin:admin

-application uses Celery for background tasks, so you should run run_worker.sh if you want them working :)
+application uses Celery for background tasks, so you should run run_worker.sh & run_beat.sh if you want them working :)

 ```
 ./run_worker.sh
+./run_beat.sh
 ```

 # UWSGI